What is the best smart thermostat?

 Automatically sets your heating to a low temperature or switches it off when you’re away.
 You can then advise when you’re back and what temperature it should return to.

 Smart thermostats typically work with most boilers, including standard gas, oil and electric.
-As long as the system can be controlled by a regular thermostat or programmer, it should be OK.
-Most smart thermostats can also work with other home tech such as Amazon Echo or Google Home.
-Once connected, you’ll be able to ask Alexa or Google to increase or decrease the heating, or set it at a certain temperature.
-And there’s no need to worry if your internet connection goes down temporarily, your heating will stay on and continue to run the schedule you’ve set it to.
+As long as a regular thermostat or programmer can control the system, it should be OK.
+Most smart thermostats also work with home tech such as Amazon Echo or Google Home.
+Once connected, you’ll be able to ask Alexa or Google to increase or decrease the heating or set it at a certain temperature.
+And there’s no need to worry if your internet connection goes down temporarily; your heating will stay on and continue to run the schedule you’ve set it to.
 You may not be able to update it via your app or online until things are back up and running, but you’ll still be able to use the manual controls on the thermostat itself if needed.

 Smart thermostats cost anywhere between £150 and £280, depending on make and model, plus installation.
-There’s no guarantee you’ll save money though, it really depends on your habits.
+There’s no guarantee you’ll save money, though it really depends on your habits.
 If you leave the house and return home at roughly the same times every day, a traditional thermostat would probably be sufficient, as they can be programmed to come on at set times.
 Similarly, if you work from home, you should be able to manage your heating manually.
-But if you don’t have a set routine, or you’re keen to get a better handle on your heating bills, a smart thermostat could be a great option for you and help you make sizable savings.
-And in contrast to smart meters, it doesn’t matter to smart thermostats which energy supplier you use, so you can switch as and when you find a better deal.
+But if you don’t have a set routine or you’re keen to get a better handle on your heating bills, a smart thermostat could be a great option for you and help you make sizable savings.
+And in contrast to smart meters, it doesn’t matter to smart thermostats which energy supplier you use so that you can switch as and when you find a better deal.